SPA-DRP/spa-drp.github.io/currentmentors.md

 <h4>
-Spring 2024 applications are now <a href="https://forms.gle/kT24DLVTifeyNj976">open</a> and will close on March 16, 2024!
+Spring 2024 applications are now closed.
+Applicants can expect to start hearing back by March 20, 2024!
 </h4>

 <hr>